Yumenotsuki/formation-back-apside/README.md

 "email": "your email"
 }

-S'il y a une erreur (hors authentification), le message "This user profile does not exist" s'affiche
+S'il y a une erreur (hors authentification), le message "This user profile does not exist" s'affiche*/

 Pour tester que l'API fonctionne bien  :